ffund/ml-notebooks/notebooks/8-lab-neural-net-music-classification.md

 Next, you will visualize the results.

-**GPU runtime instructions**: Create a figure with four subplots.
+Create a figure with four subplots.
 In each subplot, create a bar plot with learning rate on the horizontal axis and (1) Time to accuracy, (2) Energy to accuracy, (3) Test accuracy, (4) Epochs, on the vertical axis on each subplot, respectively.
-Use an appropriate vertical range for each subplot.
-Label all axes.

-**CPU runtime instructions**: Create a figure with three subplots.
-In each subplot, create a bar plot with learning rate on the horizontal axis and (1) Time to accuracy, (2) Test accuracy, (3) Epochs, on the vertical axis on each subplot, respectively.
 Use an appropriate vertical range for each subplot.
 Label all axes.

 :::